Generalized Penalty for Circular Coordinate Representation: Volume uniform sampling scheme

 Such a ``volume non-uniform'' sample is caused by a sampling scheme not proportional to the volume form of the manifold.
 It would not be the best descriptor of the support of the distribution.

-Our discussion below points out that the choice of sampling schemes, even though it does affect the circular coordinate representation, it is unlikely that it would qualitatively change the representation.
+Our discussion below points out that the choice of the sampling scheme, even though it does affect the circular coordinate representation, it is unlikely that it would qualitatively change the representation.